Olympus E-M1 II vs Fujifilm X30

 Of the two cameras under consideration, the Olympus E-M1 II features a Four Thirds sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

 With 20.2MP, the E-M1 II offers a higher resolution than the X30 (12MP), but the E-M1 II nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.20μm for the X30) due to its larger sensor.
-Moreover, the E-M1 II is a somewhat more recent model (by 2 years) than the X30, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the E-M1 II is a much more recent model (by 2 years) than the X30, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 Unlike the X30, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).